-1 additional progr am agets which avoand the ner nunit allocation from the State Dublic 1 am costs which exceed the per pupil allocation from the State Public 2 d other State and federal funds for children with special needs.
-3 (d) The Department shall continue to implement its prospective unit cost reimbursement system and shall ensure that unit cost rates reflect reasonable costs by 4 • 5 conducting cost center service type rate comparisons and cost center line item budget 6 reviews as may be necessary.
-7 (e) Reporting Requirements.
-The Department of Human Resources and the Department of Public Education shall submit by May 1, 1990, a joint report to the 8 Department of Public Education shall submit, by May 1, 1990, a joint report to the 9 ne General Assembly on the progress achieved in serving members of 10 lass.
-The report shall include the following unduplicated data for each 11 • • • • number of children nominated for the Willie M. Class; (ii) the number 12 ally identified as members of the Class in each county; (iii) the number 13 ed as members of the Class in each county; (iv) the number of children 14 erved; (v) the types and locations of treatment and education services 15 - ss members; (vi) the cost of services, by type, to members of the Class; 16 n on the impact of treatment and education services on members of the 17 Class.
-18 . , The Departments of Human Resources and Public Education shall 19 e reports of expenditures on behalf of the Willie M. Class to the Joint 20 nmission on Governmental Operations and to the Fiscal Research 21 Division.
-22 n fulfilling the responsibilities vested in it by the Constitution of North 23 neral Assembly finds: 24 (1) That the responsible State agencies have made a bona fide good faith 25 effort to comply fully with the requirements of the court orders in the 26 case of Willie M., et al. vs. Martin, et al., formerly Willie M., et al. vs. 27 Hunt, et al., and that services and placements for Willie M. Class 28 members are very greatly improved.
+1 1 1 1 ram costs which exceed the per pupil allocation from the State Public 2 d other State and federal funds for children with special needs.
+3 . , Department shall continue to implement its prospective unit cost 4 system and shall ensure that unit cost rates reflect reasonable costs by 5 • t center service type rate comparisons and cost center line item budget 6 reviews as may • 7 . , Reporting Requirements.
+The Department of Human Resources and the 8 • Public Education shall submit, by May 1, 1990, a joint report to the 9 he General Assembly on the progress achieved in serving members of 10 Class.
+The report shall include the following unduplicated data for each 11 • • • • number of children nominated for the Willie M. Class; (ii) the number 12 ally identified as members of the Class in each county; (iii) the number 13 ed as members of the Class in each county; (iv) the number of children 14 served; (v) the types and locations of treatment and education services 15 ss members; (vi) the cost of services, by type, to members of the Class; 16 on on the impact of treatment and education services on members of the 17 Class.
+18 The Departments of Human Resources and Public Education shall 19 c reports of expenditures on behalf of the Willie M. Class to the Joint 20 - mmission on Governmental Operations and to the Fiscal Research 21 Division.
+22 , n fulfilling the responsibilities vested in it by the Constitution of North 23 Carolina, the G eneral Assembly finds: 24 (1) That the responsible State agencies have made a bona fide good faith 25 effort to comply fully with the requirements of the court orders in the 26 case of Willie M., et al. vs. Martin, et al., formerly Willie M., et al. vs. 27 Hunt, et al., and that services and placements for Willie M. Class 28 members are very greatly improved.
 29 (2) That the General Assembly has evaluated the known needs of the State 30 and has endeavored to satisfy those needs in comparison to their social 31 and economic priorities.
 32 (3) That the funds appropriated will enable the development and 33 implementation of placement and services for the class members in 34 Willie M., et al. vs. Martin, et al., formerly Willie M., et al. vs. Hunt, 35 et al., within a reasonable period of time considered within the context 36 of the needs of the class members, the other needs of the State and the 37 resources available to the State.
 38 (4) That additional expenditures of funds for these purposes at this time 39 would result in an accelerated expenditure of and an unreasonable 40 waste of State funds inasmuch as such expenditures could not 41 reasonably be expected to actually secure a higher degree of treatment 42 or education for the class members than can be accomplished with the 43 funds appropriated.